luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 const Ciphertext data() const noexcept;
 ```

-: The function is used to get the key.
+Usage: The function is used to get the key.

 <br>